shivesh01/HEATMAP/README.md

 SciPy is an open-source Python library that is used to solve scientific and mathematical problems.
 It is built on the NumPy extension and allows the user to manipulate and visualize data with a wide range of high-level commands.

 ## Statsmodel🧮
 Statsmodels is a Python package that allows users to explore data, estimate statistical models, and perform statistical tests.
+An extensive list of descriptive statistics, statistical tests, plotting functions, and result statistics are available for different types of data and each estimator.

 ## Matplotlib📊
 A picture is worth a thousand words, and with Python’s matplotlib library, fortunately, takes far less than a thousand words of code to create a production-quality graphic.

 ## Seaborn䷀
 Seaborn library is one of the rarest earth metals.
 If you are a science student you will get...😄.
+Let's talk about the seaborn library which is made up on top of the
-Seaborn, provides a variety of visualization patterns.
-It uses fewer syntax and has interesting default themes.
+Matplotlib library.
+Seaborn: Seaborn, on the other hand, provides a variety of visualization patterns.
+It uses fewer syntax and has easily interesting default themes.
 Great Right!😲

  # Step 1.Plotting Scatter PLot